What Makes a Web Site HIPAA-Secure?

 - Email it to someone

-1. Storing the data in files requires that
+1. Storing the data in files requires that:

-- The web site encrypt the files
+- The website encrypts the files

-- Someone downloads the files over a secure channel (i.e. Secure FTP)
+- Someone downloads the files over a secure channel (i.e., Secure FTP)

-- The web site owner gets notified via an email that a new file is waiting
+- The website owner gets notified via an email that a new file is waiting

 - Backup and disposal are taken care of

-- Transmission to and from the database needs to be secure
+- Transmission to and from the database needs to be secure.

-Securing data emailed from your web site forms
+Securing data emailed from your website forms

 The ideal procedure for securing your emailed data is basically as follows: